PritRaj1/IIB-Project-LatentEBM-Variance-Study/README.md

 * Supervisors: Mr. Justin Bunker, Prof. Mark Girolami
 * Affiliation: University of Cambridge, Computational Statistics & Machine Learning Group

 **The project is currently in a very early stage!
-I have publicised it to explain my current proficiency in PyTorch for job applications.**
+I have publicised it to make sure that documentation links are visible to my assessors!**

 ## Introduction